vdurante/asp.net_n-layered_web_applications/what_is_a_web_developer.md

 # What Is A Web Developer?
   Before moving into the theory, it is interesting to address what exactly a web developer is, what problems he/she will be dealing with on a daily basis and why this matters.
 ## The history of the web
-  In 1989, Tim Berners-Lee invented the beggining of the Web as we know it: the Hypertext Markup Language, a.k.a.
+  In 1989, Tim Berners-Lee invented the beginning of the Web as we know it: the Hypertext Markup Language, a.k.a.
 HTML.
 It came from the necessity of encapsulating data and defining the structure of a page, independently of the interpreter - in this case, the browser.
 It was a way of telling the browser the format of data, so it could be displayed as intended by the author of the page.
 It just felt more appropriate to use a mark-up language to do so.

   As the web became popular during the 90s, it also became necessary to start building non-static, or dynamic, web pages.
 This means that at some point in the history of the world wide web, developers started applying persistence methods (through databases) to deliver different content to different visitors of a website.
 At this point, the necessity of having an intermediate medium to fetch the data and build the dynamic web pages became necessary.
 In 1995 PHP was born: a scripting and interpreted programming language.
 Its flexibility was attractive and it became the most popular programming language for web development.